Pay Raise After 1 Year at a Company - What to Ask For

 How to Ask for a Raise

 Asking for a raise after just one year can certainly be intimidating.
 Make it a little easier by discussing pay and performance frequently throughout the year so this is not the first time you're talking about salary with this manager.
+Engineers can read up on specific tips for asking for a raise in their industry.

 Whether you are asking for a raise at a yearly pay discussion or in an ad-hoc meeting with your boss you want to keep two big items in mind.
 First, give your boss advance warning of what the discussion will be able so he or she can prepare.
 Second, come as prepared as possible.